Difegue/LANraragi/tools/Documentation/extending-lanraragi/architecture.md

 * `LRR_DATA_DIRECTORY` - Data directory override.
 If this variable is set to a path, said path will house the content folder.
 If the user modifies the location of the content folder in his settings, the override has no effect on the content folder.
 * `LRR_TEMP_DIRECTORY` - Temporary directory override.
 If this variable is set to a path, the temporary folder will be there instead of `/public/temp`.
 * `LRR_LOG_DIRECTORY` - Log directory override.
 Changes the location of the `log` folder.
+* `LRR_FORCE_DEBUG` - Debug Mode override.
+This will force Debug Mode to be enabled regardless of the user setting.
 * `LRR_NETWORK` - Network Interface.
 See the dedicated page in Advanced Operations.

 ## Coding Style